Go to the Nature Institute’s home page

 Along the same line, Coleridge also said that the productive power of becoming which we discover in or above the finished products of nature is a power we can call “Nature”, or “Agency”.
 And this Agency at work in nature, he claimed, is akin to the “intelligence, which is in the human mind above nature” (Coleridge 1969, pp. 497-98).

 In other words, so far as we truly and imaginatively perceive the world, we do not merely encounter it from outside.
-With our cognitional faculties, we stand within it as co-creators, so that the known world is always coextensive with the reach of our imaginations.
+With our cognitional faculties, we stand within it as co-creators, so that the known world is always coextensive with the reach of our informed imaginations.
 We bring the expressive “words” of creation alive by making them the expressions of our own minds.
 After all — as I have been suggesting above — it is not that we “snap a picture” of an independently existing world.
-We have the very world itself through our cognitional activity.
-This suggests that, through the creative aspect of our perception, we may “do our own bit” in shaping the world’s coming to reality, just as each of us plays his own role in making human culture and society what it is — which is not to say that any one of us can flippantly re-make human culture at any moment according to his own wishes.
+We have the very world itself through our cognitional activity — and we have it in a kind of “God’s-eye” or creator’s view rather than a camera view.
+We know it from inside its own way of being — which is inseparable from our own way of being — rather than as an anemic projection upon a screen.

 How much we have had to pay for the anemic belief that our senses give us mere picture-like representations of an alien world!
 But everything changes when we realize that, just as a boulder on a mountainside is fully and seamlessly embedded in the surrounding world of wind, water, light, and gravity, so, too, our own cognition and expressive powers embed us as knowing participants within a reality of universal expressiveness, and do not confront us with a mere representation of it.

 This is not a strange view.
 It is easy to notice that everything we make into a content of our own experience requires a re-enacting of something like the interior activity that first produced that content.
 This re-enacting is, for example, the way one human being experiences the content of another’s mind.
 If we attend a lecture (and are paying attention), we follow along by bringing the speaker’s thought-content alive as the content of our own minds.
-So far as we do this faithfully, we live within the same thought-world as the speaker, not a copy of it.13
+So far as we do this faithfully, we live within the same thought-world as the speaker, not a copy of it.17

 But something like this must also be true of the qualities and thought that constitute the interior dimension of the world as a whole.
 Here, too, our possibility of seeing and understanding depends on our ability to re-enliven the one world’s interior by participating directly in it through the activity of our own interior — in particular, our sensing and thinking.